nuxt/docs/en/api/configuration-transition.md

 }
 ```

-The transition key in `nuxt.config.js` is used to set the default properties for the pages transitions.
+The transition key in `nuxt.config.js` is used to set the default properties for the page transitions.
 To learn more about the available keys when the `transition` key is an object, see the [pages transition property](/api/pages-transition#object).